How Non-American Importers Can Sell Their Products in the USA

 - Have at least one dependent agent in the United States.
 A dependent agent is one who works so closely with you that his or her actions can be considered yours.

 - That dependent agent should be furthering your business in the United States, i.e., the job is not limited to admin tasks).

 You will be required to pay US income tax if you are ETBUS.
 But if you have no employees, you're almost certainly not ETBUS.

 You will, however, have to pay sales tax in any state your products are stored (which would be 0% if you store them in a state like Oregon with no sales tax) and you can easily register, even as a foreigner, to pay sales tax with local state authorities.

 The first obstacle is getting your goods to the fulfillment center you are shipping your products from in the United States.
 The big key is to ensure that you ship them to whatever fulfillment center you're using (be it Amazon FBA or someone else) with all duties paid.
 This is critical because if they do not come this way, your Fulfillment Center may reject delivery of your goods.

 If you're shipping your goods via sea, you will almost certainly be using a customs broker.
 This customs broker, by definition, is the party who will ensure your products have their duties and taxes paid, so you're unlikely to run into any problems with your Fulfillment Center rejecting your goods.
-Your customs broker will walk you through everything and they will proactively deal with any issues with you, opposed to Amazon FBA who will just flat out reject your goods.
+Your customs broker will walk you through everything and they will proactively deal with any issues with you, as opposed to Amazon FBA who will just flat out reject your goods.